All Episodes

 Is this the same Wesley Clark who was in a position?

-He was in a position to insist the Clinton administration and the United Nations send help to that region to try to stop the mass murder of 800,000 Rwandans?
+He was in a position to insist the Clinton administration and the United Nations send help to that region to try to stop the mass murder of 800,000 Rwandans.

-Is this the same Wesley Clark who has never had to answer for his indifference to that genocide and worse, in the face of this genocide in a public investigation, is never had to answer for it?
+Is this the same Wesley Clark who has never had to answer for his indifference to that genocide and worse, in the face of this genocide in a public investigation, has never had to answer for it?

-Who supported President Bush but then changed party so he could run for president and then attack President Bush?
+Is this the same Wesley Clark who was once a Republican, who supported President Bush but then changed parties so he could run for president and then attack President Bush?

 Is this the same Wesley Clark who could not muster any popular support for his hilarious run for the presidency?